“What we have once enjoyed we can never lose. All that we love deeply becomes a part of us.”

 One of those things?
 Television.

-Not the “I watched TV for 10 hours and felt my soul leave my body” kind of television.
+Not the “I binged TV for 10 hours and felt my soul leave my body” kind of television.
 I mean the kind of shows that made you think, or laugh until you snorted, or—even rarer—cry when you didn’t expect it.
 The kind of shows that didn’t just entertain, but connected.

 Maybe it’s because we all need a little escape from our daily grind, or maybe it’s just that TV has a way of sneaking up on you with profound truths, but over time, I found that some shows had become part of my emotional DNA.